 The plant operates 24 hours a day, 7 days a week.
 The processes at the WFP consist of chlorination, flocculation, sedimentation and filtration.
 Filtered water is stored in a 3.75 million gallon reservoir at the WFP.
 There are two elevated storage tanks within the City limits.
 One has the capacity of one million gallons and the other has a storage capacity of 0.5 million gallons.
 There is also a 1.5 million gallon ground storage tank that is placed in service during the spring and summer months.
 There are three additional elevated storage tanks (not owned by the City) which are located in the townships that the City serves.
 All of these tanks help maintain sufficient reserves for peak day and peak hour flows and fire protection to these communities

 The WFP also maintains an on-site laboratory able to provide bacteriological tests on distribution and in-plant sample points

 See inside the City of Port Huron's Water Filtration Plant and learn how the water gets to you.

 Wastewater Treatment Plant

-Special services offered through the Wastewater Treatment Plant include implementation and enforcement of an Industrial Pretreatment Program.
+Special services offered through the WWTP include implementation and enforcement of an Industrial Pretreatment Program (IPP).
 This program ensures that industrial and commercial customers meet local and federal standards on sewage discharges.
 This protects the wastewater plant's ability to function and the quality of biosolids produced.
 Plant staff also provide the inspection and enforcement of the State Cross Connection Program for the protection of potable water supplies.